 Assistance in the traditional way: ensuring children and women live in a safe and secure environment where they are protected from elements of this silent humanitarian crisis and are able to reach their full potential.
-Our innovation will change the way SC and other interested agencies perceive the issue of urban violence in LAC.
+Our innovation will change the way SC and other interested agencies perceive the issue of urban violence in LAC (Latin America and the Caribbean).
 It aims to propose changes in programme design, so that more suitable responses, which meet children and women’s needs, can be implemented with the aim of strengthening their capacity to flourish in such environments.

 We aim for greater recognition that urban violence in contexts such as Central America and Mexico can be analysed as a humanitarian problem, and will endeavour to use this humanitarian lens to create solutions to meet the needs of vulnerable women and children affected by this crisis.